CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 ##### Build clang-tidy with custom checks

-After building clang-tidy as a library from the llvm source, the next step is to build clang-tidy as an executable, with the custom checks from the CDDA source.
+After building clang-tidy as a library from the LLVM source, the next step is to build clang-tidy as an executable, with the custom checks from the CDDA source.

 In this step, the following tools are required.
 - Python 3
 - CMake
 - MinGW-w64
-- FileCheck (built from the llvm source)
+- FileCheck (built from the LLVM source)
 - A shell environment

 You also need to install yaml for python 3 to work.
 Download the `.whl` installer